CodeForMMA/portfolio/content/posts/vagrant-tezos.md

 # The Project
-The Goal of this project is to create a Tezo smart contract and deploy onto the Ethereum testnet.
+The Goal of this project is to create a Tezo smart contract and deploy onto the Tezos testnet.
 As the project further develops I will be adding additional features.

 ## How to setup a new VagrantBox fast